Ordination Rock – Tamworth, New Hampshire

 Picking Up Trash, White Mountains – During this covid pandemic, many hikers have been picking up trash along the trail system here in the White Mountains.
 And there also has been an increase in hiker organized clean-up days, which is awesome.
 The easiest way for hikers to “give back” is to pick up trash along the trails.

 However, it’s not widely known that the trail system is a portal to the White Mountains' fascinating past.
 Many trails utilize old railroad beds, pass through abandoned farm settlements and logging camps, and are links to important historical sites.
 And because of this, historical artifacts are scattered along many of the trails.

 Tributary of Lost River – Kinsman Notch, New Hampshire

-Earth Day, April 22, 2020 – Happy Earth Day from the New Hampshire White Mountains!
+Earth Day, April 22, 2021 – Happy Earth Day from the New Hampshire White Mountains!
 Earth Day is an annual day founded by US Senator Gaylord Nelson in 1970.
 Many consider Earth Day to be the birth of the modern environmental movement.
 And the purpose of this day is to celebrate and create awareness for the environment.
-This year marks the 50th anniversary of Earth Day.

 Earth Day acts as an educational tool and influences all generations to care about the environment.
 If you have never heard about this day take some time to read up on the history and importance of Earth Day here.
 In the 21st-century, it is essential that we understand the impact we have on the environment.
 Education and proper training can help control the problem.